SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     :related issue: `SECoP Issue 8: Groups and Hierarchy`_

     :Remark:

         the accessible-property ``group`` is used for grouping of accessibles within a module, the module-property ``group`` is used for grouping of modules within a node.

 ``visibility``
     the visibility of the accessible. values and meaning as for module-visibility above.

     :Remark:

-        this 'inherits' from the module property. i.e. if it is not specified, the value of the module-property (if given) should be used instead
+        Setting an accessibles visibility equal or higher than its modules visibility has the same effect as omitting the visibility.
+        For example a client respecting visibility in 'user' mode, will not show modules with 'advanced' visibility, and therefore also not their accessibles.

 optional parameter properties